viamrobotics/docs/docs/fleet/fragments.md

 {{% card link="/how-tos/one-to-many/" %}}
 {{< /cards >}}

-## Modify the config of a machine that uses a fragment
+## Overwrite the config of a machine that uses a fragment

 If you need to modify the config of one or a few machines that use a fragment, you can overwrite fields of the fragment.

 When you add a fragment to a machine, the configuration of components and services included in a fragment are _read-only_.
 Any changes made by overwriting them do not change the fragment itself.

-If you need to make changes to all machines that use a fragment, you must modify the fragment itself.
+If you need to make changes to all machines that use a fragment, modify the fragment itself instead.

 {{% alert title="Support Notice" color="note" %}}